AlexIoannides/pyspark-example-project/README.md

 # PySpark Example Project

-This document is designed to be read in parallel with the code in the `pyspark-template-project` reposotory.
-Together, these constitute what we consider to be a 'best practices' approach and template project for writing ETL jobs using Apache Spark and its Python ('PySpark') APIs.
+This document is designed to be read in parallel with the code in the `pyspark-template-project` repository.
+Together, these constitute what we consider to be a 'best practices' approach to writing ETL jobs using Apache Spark and its Python ('PySpark') APIs.
 This project addresses the following topics:

 - how to pass configuration parameters to a PySpark job;
 - how to handle dependencies on other modules and packages;